Contextual Onboarding: What is it, and Why Should I Care?

 The message will often include a CTA, directing the user to the relevant feature.

-This is what you see when you navigate to โCampaignsโ without having created any.
+This is what you see when you first log in to the product.

-A quick explanation of what will appear on the page once you start using Mailchimp, and then a CTA encouraging you to send your first email.
+A quick explanation of what you can do with the product and then a CTA encouraging you to create your base.

 The information in that walkthrough is great.
 The problem was with the timing.